 The food assistance system is broad and complex.
 Most of the food distributed to food insecure households in Indianapolis comes from federal nutrition programs administered by the State.
-These programs provide at least 75% of all food assistance.
+These programs provide 80% of all food assistance.
 Advocacy for these programs is essential to ensuring that the government plays its part efficiently and effectively.

 CURRENT ADVOCACY NEEDS